 1. A coach should never accept more than 6 players on the court (unless you are conducting a cardio tennis class where the coach feeds more and teaches less).

 2. While some players (first in line) hit the balls that the coach feeds, the others in line should shadow the first player or do some tennis related exercises (ladder, cones etc.) – make sure your students are aware of proper spacing so that no one gets hurt.

 3. A coach should line up the players (if there are more than three) in two lines and learn to double-feed (two balls in the air at the same time) so that two players (one from each line) practice their strokes at the same time.

-4. Choose games that involve players as much as possible: 2-3 points before rotating and bringing new players on the court.
-The ones waiting can be put through some drills (cones, ladders etc.) or have them act as ball boys/girls for the ones who play.
+4. Choose games that involve as many players as possible: 2-3 points before rotating and bringing new players on the court.
+Those waiting can be put through some drills (cones, ladders, etc.) or have them act as ball boys/girls for the ones who play.

 Have fun on the tennis court!

 Certified Tennis Coach